david-barbion/munin-openwrt/README.md

 mkdir -p /usr/sbin/munin-node-plugin.d/
 ```

 After that, put the the two scripts into this directory.
-Each script must be renamed/linked to match the switch device and port number:
+Each script must be renamed/linked to match the switch device and port number.
+This depends on your device:

 ```
 mv switchif_switchX_portX switchif_switch0_port0